fmglobal/firemodelingworkshop/index.markdown

 Notifications of acceptance and invitations to attend the workshop have been issued by email.

-A tentative tentative program is available:
+A tentative program is available:

 <div class="button-container">
   <a href="https://github.com/fmglobal/firemodelingworkshop/blob/main/archive/programs/2026-tentative.pdf" target="_blank" class="button">2026 Program (Tentative)</a>